Björn Wahlroos: Career

 After graduation from the gymnasium Nya svenska samskolan in 1971, Wahlroos studied at the Hanken School of Economics in Helsinki.
 He graduated as a M.Sc. in 1975 and got his D.Sc. in 1979.
 The following years were spent in academia; as an acting professor of economics at the Hanken School of Economics and as a visiting professor at Brown University and the Kellogg School of Management at Northwestern University, Illinois, United States.

-In 1985, Wahlroos switched career to banking, joining the executive board of Union Bank of Finland (Suomen Yhdyspankki).
-In 1988, he was appointed Executive vice president and Head of Investment Banking & Treasury at the Union Bank of Finland.
+In 1985, Wahlroos switched career to banking, joining the executive board of Suomen Yhdyspankki (SYP).
+In 1988, he was appointed Executive vice president and Head of Investment Banking & Treasury at SYP.
 Together with half a dozen of his colleagues, Wahlroos bought out the investment banking operations of UBF in 1992 and started the partnership Mandatum & Co, which soon became the leading advisor of mergers and acquisitions in Scandinavia.
 Through a merger with Interbank in 1998, Mandatum was listed on the Helsinki Stock Exchange.

 In 2000, Wahlroos merged his banking group into Sampo-Leonia and took over as president and CEO of the combined company, also becoming its biggest private shareholder.
 In 2009, Wahlroos resigned as CEO and was elected Chairman of Sampo plc, holding company of Sampo Group, which by then had become the biggest insurer in Northern Europe and also the main shareholder of Nordea, the region's largest bank.
 Between 2011 and 2019, he was chairman of the board of Nordea.

 Wahlroos was also chairman of the Board of UPM-Kymmene, the pulp and paper manufacturer.

 In late 2022, Wahlroos transferred the ownership in his main investment companies, worth c.
 EUR 130 million, to his children, in preparation for his planned retirement from daily business activities.